Skip to content

 What the World Heritage inscription covers

 The inscription recognises Saltaire as an exceptionally complete model industrial village of the later 19th century—its mills, civic buildings and ordered stone housing forming a unified plan that remains legible today.
-The listing text emphasises architectural quality, intact planning and the philanthropy-inflected approach to industrial management.
+The listing text highlights architectural quality, coherent planning and the way social welfare and industrial efficiency are built into the layout.

 In practical terms, the World Heritage property is the compact historic village and key structures; the wider buffer zone helps manage setting, views and landscape change across the Aire valley.